-The Acrobat Reader software provided on this disc is version 2.1.
+The Acrobat Reader software provided on this disc is version 3.0.
 The earlier version (2.0), still installed on many computers, can also be used for accessing TRI.
-A later edition, Version 3.0, is now or soon will be available at no cost from Adobe.
-(See Section 6.6, For More Information.)
+See Section 6.6, For More Information.
 Unlike the software for searching the TRI data base and Chemical Substance Fact Sheets, the software for reviewing the TRI-related publications runs under Windows.
 The procedure for installing Acrobat Reader is performed separately from installation of the data base search software.
 (See Section 2.1.3.2.)